Impacts of aspect ratio on task accuracy in parallel coordinates: Hypotheses

 \subsection{Correlation estimation}

 In a PCP, negative correlations form an ‘X’ shape, while lines have fewer crossings and become closer to parallel (assuming identical axis scales, i.e. a homogeneous graph) with increasing positive correlation (fig. \ref{fig:pcp_corr_examples}) \cite{Wegman1990-xy}.
 It is likely that distorting the plot horizontally will impact on the perception of these patterns, and, critically, the patterns may be affected differently.
-There is a negative relationship between AR and between-line angle - as horizontal distance is increased (while maintaining vertical distance), the angle between lines decreases.
+There is a negative relationship between aspect ratio and between-line angle - as horizontal distance is increased (while maintaining vertical distance), the angle between lines decreases.
 As such, it is likely that any component of the perceptual mechanism that uses angle estimation will be affected.
 Acute angles are often overestimated \cite{Howe2005-af} and the tilt effect \cite{Wenderoth1979-bt} is likely to apply with estimation of angles in context in a PCP, with bias strongest at around 20-30 degrees.
-Indeed, Akgöz et al. \cite{Akgoz2022-hp} find that angles between 0 and 10 deg have a strong attraction.
+Indeed, Akg\"oz et al. \cite{Akgoz2022-hp} find that angles between 0 and 10 deg have a strong attraction.
 Ware et al. \cite{Ware2002-em} suggest that acute angles are more likely to cause visual confusion than angles approaching 90 degrees, based on \cite{Blake1985-zr}.
-Line crossings will likely become less salient at small between-line angles, as is the case at high ARs.
-For ARs $>$ 1, strongly negative correlations may be less easily perceived (potentially mitigated by the clarity of the pattern).
-Fig. \ref{fig:pcp_corr_aspect_ratio} shows examples of high correlation values at different ARs.
+Line crossings will likely become less salient at small between-line angles, as is the case at high aspect ratios.
+For aspect ratios $>$ 1, strongly negative correlations may be less easily perceived (potentially mitigated by the clarity of the pattern).
+Fig. \ref{fig:pcp_corr_aspect_ratio} shows examples of high correlation values at different aspect ratios.